There’s no doubt that the Big Apple is worth visiting, but it’s even more magical when you can experience New York at Christmastime.

 2. Bryant Park Winter Village, a beautiful place to see Christmas lights in New York

 A visit to Bryant Park’s Winter Village is a great thing to do in Manhattan with family during the holidays.
-This popular Christmas attraction in New York City offers activities for all ages, whether you want to go Christmas shopping, ice skating, or sit back and enjoy a warm beverage.
+This popular winter attraction in New York City offers activities for all ages, whether you want to go Christmas shopping, ice skating, or sit back and enjoy a warm beverage.

 The Winter Village’s main attraction is its ice rink, the only one in the city that has free admission.
 You’ll still have to pay for rental skates, but this is a lovely place to go ice skating in New York at Christmas.
 There are even skating guides for little kids, so everyone can join in on the fun.
 Also, keep an eye out for the village’s ice programs, like curling and bumper cars on ice.

 This winter wonderland also has one of the best Christmas markets in NYC where you can find artisan crafts, ornaments, and other specialty items.
 Make a day of it and rent out a private igloo with friends.
 These heated, enclosed tents are perfect for hanging out while enjoying snacks, drinks, and views of the festivities.